The Best Bank Transfer Betting Sites

 FAQ’s About Bank Transfer Betting

 We aimed to make out guide to bank transfer gambling the most comprehensive and accurate guide as possible.
 To help us in our quest, we have searched online to find out what punters are asking about this payment method.
-We list these questions and answer them below;
+Here are the top four questions punters ask along with our answers:

 Even in perfect conditions both depositing and withdrawing using bank transfers take a while, and this length of time does vary between different bookmakers.
-For depositing, 2-5 working days is the average, and this increases to 3-7 working days for withdrawal requests.
+You can expect 2-5 working days for depositing and 3-7 working days for withdrawals, on average.
 As this figure is working days, it will take longer at weekends and bank holidays.
-You can find individual timeframes for our recommended sites here.
+Here are the individual timeframes for our recommended sites.

 The amount you can withdraw at online sports betting sites that accept bank transfers varies from site to site.
-This payment method is one of the few that is popular with high-rollers as some bookmakers do not impose any restrictions on the amount you can deposit with them.
-More information is available in our review.
+This payment method is one of the few popular with high-rollers as some bookmakers do not impose any restrictions on the amount you can deposit with them.
+More information is available in our reviews of the top bank transfer betting sites.

 While none of our recommended online sports betting sites will charge you for either depositing or withdrawing funds, your bank may charge you for the transfer.
 As this varies at different companies, you would need to contact the bank or building society that you use.
 There are different types of transfers, and some are more expensive than others, especially if you wish to fast-track the transaction.
 We cover this in more detail in our fees section.